 - to the solution of – trust in government to solve the problems of this crisis

-- to concentration of power on part of the government through the message crisis
+- to the concentration of power on part of the government through the message crisis

-- laws that are passed to legitimizes economic control over people lives
+- laws that are passed to legitimize economic control over people lives

 - loose of personal freedom